-313.8.1 USE OF FIREARMS
+314.8.2 USE OF FIREARMS

 The use of firearms to disable a pursued vehicle is not generally an effective tactic and involves all the dangers associated with discharging firearms.
 Officers should not utilize firearms during an ongoing pursuit unless the conditions and circumstances meet the requirements authorizing the use of deadly force.
+Nothing in this section shall be construed to prohibit any officer from using a firearm to stop a suspect from using a vehicle as a deadly weapon.